mahmoudimus/ac/docs/public/resources/faqs.md

 manner you wish.

 ### Will Atlassian provide hosting for add-ons?
-No. You may choose the many great PaaS or hosting providers.
+No. You may choose from the many great PaaS or hosting providers.

 ### How are Atlassian Connect add-ons installed?
 Add-ons are listed on the Atlassian Marketplace and installed via the Add-on manager in every